Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

-Here’s how to check and avoid burnouts:
+Here’s how to check and avoid burnout:

 - Sleep right.
 The biggest driver of burnout is lateness and irregular sleep patterns.

 - Find a hobby you love and do it every day.
-Take some time off your workload and find something that you enjoy outside of the work.
+Take some time off your workload and find something that you enjoy outside of work.

 - Have an optimistic mindset.
 Please don’t force yourself to take stress by constantly thinking about the worse to prepare for it.